OpenLiberty/docs/.github/ISSUE_TEMPLATE/open-issue-from-docs.md

 ---
 name: Open Issue from Docs
-about: Ask for a certain description of the issue being reported
+about: Open an issue to report a problem with the docs.
+Please provide a detailed description of the issue and links to the topic where you encountered it.
 title: ''
 labels: ''
 assignees: ''